Key Protection Behind Alabama Termite Control Bond

 Can Consumers Transfer the Alabama Termite Eradication and Control Work Bond to a New Owner if They Sell Their Property During the Bond Term?

-A lesser-known aspect that consumers may inquire about is the transferability of the Alabama Termite Eradication and Control Work Bond to a new owner if they sell their property during the bond term.
+A lesser-known aspect that consumers may inquire about is the transferability of the Alabama Termite Eradication and Control Work Bond to a new owner if the property is sold during the bond term.
 Consumers may wonder whether they can transfer the bond coverage to the new owner of their property to ensure continued protection against termite infestations.
-Additionally, they may inquire about any procedures or documentation required to facilitate the transfer of the bond and the responsibilities of the new property owner regarding bond coverage and termite control services.
+Additionally, they may inquire about any procedures or documentation required to facilitate the transfer of the bond, as well as the new property owner’s responsibilities regarding bond coverage and termite control services.
 The transferability of the bond often depends on the specific terms outlined in the bond agreement and the regulations set by the Alabama Department of Agriculture and Industries.
-Consumers should consult with their termite control company and review the bond agreement to determine if the bond can be transferred to a new owner and understand the process for doing so.
+Consumers should consult their termite control company and review the bond agreement to determine whether the bond can be transferred to a new owner and to understand the process for doing so.